-Certum issues three basic types of certificates of electronic signatures and electronic seals (see Tab.
-8).
+Certum issues three basic types of certificates of electronic signatures and electronic seals (seeTab.
+4).
 Qualified certificates from this list are issued to the subscribers who accepted the terms of provision of trust services by Asseco Data Systems S.A. and the rules of this Certificate Policy and Certification Practice Statement.

-Every qualified certificate issued by the CERTUM QCA and Certum QCA 2017 provides of indication that it is a qualified certificate.
+Every qualified certificate issued by the Certum QCA 2017 provides of indication that it is a qualified certificate.
 There are two indicators included in every qualified certificate.
-The first is contained in CertificatePolicies extension (see chapter 7.1.3.1) and the second is contained in OCStatements extension (see chapter 7.1.3.1).
-This extension has the following value of the object identifier:

-id-etsi-qcs OBJECT IDENTIFIER ::= { itu-t(0) identified-organization(4) etsi(0) id-qc-profile(1862) 1 } id-etsi-qcs-QcCompliance OBJECT IDENTIFIER ::= { id-etsi-qcs 1 }
+The first is contained in CertificatePolicies extension (see chapter 7.1.3.1) and the second is contained in id-etsi-qcs OBJECT IDENTIFIER ::= { itu-t(0) identified-organization(4) etsi(0) id-qc-profile(1862) 1 } id-etsi-qcs-QcCompliance OBJECT IDENTIFIER ::= { id-etsi-qcs 1 }